dcsil/CSC491/policies/late_policy.md

 | 5 | -50% |
 | 6+ | -100% |

 Accomodations can be made by talking to the instructor.
-They are not guaranteed, however, but we do like to model a startup :)
+They are not guaranteed, however, but we do like to model a startup so they usually are acceptable! :)

+NOTE: This policy is slightly different for synchronous demos.
+Please see that assignment for futher details on the late policy.

 ### Compounding assignments